kohlschutter/unsock/README.md

 use `AF_INET` sockets and automatically rewrites them such that they use `AF_UNIX` sockets instead, without having to modify the target program's source code.

+Moreover, with the help of a custom control file in place of a real `AF_UNIX` domain socket, unsock allows communicating over all sorts of sockets, such as `AF_VSOCK` and `AF_TIPC`.

+Using *unsock* not only makes systems more secure (by not having to expose internal communication as `AF_INET` sockets), it also helps improve performance by removing inter-protocol proxies from the equation — programs can now talk directly to each other.

 # Building and running

 To create the shared library `libunsock.so`, on a Linux machine just run